 Guide

-Manage iCloud Calendar from the Command Line
+Manage iCloud Calendar from the CLI

 Apple doesn't offer a calendar API.
 The only programmatic access to iCloud Calendar is CalDAV, which requires app-specific passwords, 2FA setup, and manual server configuration at caldav.icloud.com.
 The Nylas CLI handles Apple authentication and gives you terminal access to iCloud Calendar alongside Gmail, Outlook, Exchange, Yahoo, and any IMAP provider.